matmarqs/webdev/odin/08.javascript_part2/npm.md

     1. [Installing packages with npm](https://docs.npmjs.com/downloading-and-installing-packages-locally). :white_check_mark:
     2. Read about [the `package.json` file](https://docs.npmjs.com/creating-a-package-json-file), the file that stores much of the information for our application. :white_check_mark:
     3. Any packages we install are called “dependencies”, but if any packages are only used during the development process and their code is not needed for the user-facing app (such as the Jest testing framework), we call them [development dependencies](https://dev.to/mshertzberg/demystifying-devdependencies-and-dependencies-5ege). :white_check_mark:
 2. Here is a great little [history lesson about JavaScript and managing packages across multiple files](https://peterxjang.com/blog/modern-javascript-explained-for-dinosaurs.html).
-Only read up to “Using a JavaScript module bundler (webpack)”, as we will cover bundlers and webpack in the next lesson. :rocket: <++>
+Only read up to “Using a JavaScript module bundler (webpack)”, as we will cover bundlers and webpack in the next lesson. :white_check_mark:

 ### [Knowledge check](#knowledge-check)

 The following questions are an opportunity to reflect on key topics in this lesson.
 If you can’t answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 *   [What is npm?](#npm)

+`npm` is a package manager for Node.js (but it is not an acronym and does not means "Node Package Manager").
+It is a tool for managing and installing JavaScript libraries.

 *   [What file does npm use that contains all information about dependencies?](https://docs.npmjs.com/creating-a-package-json-file)

+The file `package.json`, and `package-lock.json` that it auto-generates.